Complaints about Victoria Police officers can be made to:

 - the Victoria Police’s Professional Standards Command (PSC) (see ‘Contacts’ at the end of this chapter); or

 - the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) or to the Australian Human Rights Commission (AHRC), if the complaint relates to discrimination.

 Aboriginal and Torres Strait Islander peoples who have a complaint about a Victoria Police officer and want to complain directly to Victoria Police also have the option to contact a Police Aboriginal Liaison Officer (see ‘Contacts’ at the end of this chapter).

 Where to complain: Service complaints

-It is appropriate to lodge In Victoria, a child or young person under 18.
-See also infant. complaints (e.g. a police officer was rude) at the police station that is nearest to where the incident occurred.
-Complaints can be made to the police officer in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of the station (usually a senior sergeant).
+It is appropriate to lodge minor complaints (e.g. a police officer was rude) at the police station that is nearest to where the incident occurred.
+Complaints can be made to the police officer in charge of the station (usually a senior sergeant).
 The police officer should write down the details of your complaint.

 Where to complain: Misconduct complaints

 Complaints about misconduct by Victoria Police officers should be made to either the PSC or to IBAC (see ‘Contacts’ at the end of this chapter).
 Lawyers working in this area usually advise their clients to complain to the PSC and not to IBAC, for the reasons outlined below.

 Even though IBAC has the power to investigate police misconduct, in reality, IBAC refers the majority of complaints about police misconduct to the Victoria Police for investigation.
 This includes serious complaints (e.g. assault).